Last night you let me talk about before

 Won’t hear or relent.
 Your arms are bunched with muscle and complaint.

 His are lean and smooth; they hold his dear in the dead of night

 and hers encircle him in turn.
 You could kick his ass, and then go home

 to the wife who never thanks you fully enough for all you’ve done,

 who is never satisfied, never silent, who sags so it reminds you you’re

 not young anymore and someday you will die.
 My dearest former

 love, please meet the man you could have been, and could be still:

-the one man who most needs you.
+the man whom you need most.
 The one man you could kill.